-- Introduce yourself to the adults involved in the supervision of your child. - When leaving your child, make sure they have the necessary provisions for the day, including the ability to meet the requirements of changing weather conditions.
-Please ensure that your mobile is switched on when you are away from the club, so that you can be contacted in an emergency. - Encourage your child to take part and support club activities such as coaching & competitions. - Help your child to arrange golf with other juniors away from club organised activities so they have someone to play golf with.
+• Introduce yourself to the adults involved in the supervision of your child.

+• When leaving your child, make sure they have the necessary provisions for the day, including the ability to meet the requirements of changing weather conditions.
+Please ensure that your mobile is switched on when you are away from the club, so that you can be contacted in an emergency.

+Encourage your child to take part and support club activities such as coaching activities so they have someone to play golf with.